jedlimlx/Cellular-Automaton-Viewer/MODIFY.md

     // Output false if not successful, true if successful
     // Generates apgtable for apgsearch to use
+    // Override if you want to support apgtable generation for this rule family
-    // Throw UnsupportedOperationException if this operation is not supported public abstract boolean generateApgtable(File file) throws UnsupportedOperationException;
+    // Throw UnsupportedOperationException if apgtable generation for that specific rule is unsupported public boolean generateApgtable(File file) throws UnsupportedOperationException {
+        throw new UnsupportedOperationException("Apgtable generation is not supported for this rule family");
+    }

     // Generates comments that will be placed in the RLE
     // These comments represent additional information that is not stored in the rulestring (e.g. weights)